DataDog/documentation/content/en/tracing/setup_overview/setup/dotnet-core.md

 Manual instrumentation is supported on .NET Framework 4.5 and above on Windows, on .NET Core 2.0 and above on Windows and Linux, and on .NET 5 on Windows and Linux.

-**Note:** When using both manual and automatic instrumentation, it is important to keep the MSI installer and NuGet package versions in sync.
+**Note:** If you are using both MSI installer and NuGet packages, it is important to keep their versions in sync.

 ## Configuration